lozzahax/lozzax-docs-gitbook/building-with-oxen/oxen.md

 ---
 description: >-
-  Oxen is many things.
-A private cryptocurrency.
-A secure messaging platform.
-A network anonymity layer.
-Tools to build a more private future for the Internet.
+  Lozzax is a complete fork of Oxen platform which focuses on building tools for a more private digital future.
 ---

 # 🐂 Oxen